Ulm

 3. September 2018

-The bell is chiming all day and night based on no algorithm, waking you up during the night many times and early morning at 6:45am with max volume and speed chiming for 5 to 10 mins nonstop to wake you up again with a bad mood and headache to start your day.
+The bell is chiming all day and night based on no algorithm, waking you up during the night many times and early morning at 6:45am with max volume and speed chiming for 5 to 10 mins nonstop to wake you up again with a bad mood and headache for starting your day.
 The way of chiming is like an old style movie where people used the church bell in case of fire to warn others.
-I had medical problems during the summer and needed to take rest to heal, but it was impossible to sleep even 5 hours continuously, and I had to leave my own home for 2 weeks and go somewhere quiet just to rest.
+I had medical problems during the summer and needed to take rest to heal, but it was impossible to sleep even 5 hours continuously, and I had to leave my own home for 2 weeks and go somewhere quiet just to take rest.
 Seriously, is this the mission of the church in our neighborhood?
 After many conversations with the church to provide logical reasons about this, the only answer we got was 'tradition'.
-It seems none of them think about the consequences of it and how many people are suffering because of this.
+It seems none of them are thinking about the consequences of it and how many people are suffering because of this.
 The beauty of tradition is as long as you don't hurt others.
-We are in a country where people can complain against their neighbor for taking a shower late at night, but why is the church above the law?
-After long conversations with people who work in the church, we noticed the person who makes the decision about the chiming of the bell doesn't even live in this area to see the consequences.
-They also mentioned they have a technical problem with the bell, that's why it's loud, which made me think about the 1% tax that is for the church.
+We are in a country where people can complain against their neighbors for late-night showers, but why is the church above the law?
+After long conversations with people who work in the church, we noticed the person who makes decisions about the chiming of the bell doesn’t even live in this area to see the consequences.
+They also mentioned they have a technical problem with the bell, that's why it's loud.
+This made me think about the 1% tax which is for the church.

 Ina Revnic